College Prep for Juniors and Seniors

 10

-In Nebraska, graduates from public and private nonprofit four-year colleges average $27,000 in student loan debt.* Student loans can be a good resource as long as you borrow wisely.
+In Nebraska, graduates from public and private nonprofit four-year colleges average $35,000 in student loan debt.* Student loans can be a good resource as long as you borrow wisely.
 Here are some tips that may help: • Make sure the college you plan to attend is a good fit.
 Transferring to a different school can add additional years of college and loan debt. • Compare the estimated starting salary of your future career to your estimated college debt to ensure you can afford future loan payments.
-Find a “debt/salary wizard” calculator at mappingyourfuture.org/paying/debtwizard/ . • When you receive your financial aid award notification, accept only the amount in student loans needed to help pay for tuition, fees, books, and room and board. • Work while you go to college and use the money you earn to pay personal expenses. • Keep track of your federal student loan debt at studentaid.gov so you’re not surprised when it’s time to graduate.
+Find a “debt/salary wizard” calculator at mappingyourfuture.org/paying/debtwizard/ . • When you receive your financial aid offer, accept only the amount in student loans needed to help pay for tuition, fees, books, housing, and food. • Work while you go to college and use the money you earn to pay personal expenses. • Keep track of your federal student loan debt at studentaid.gov so you’re not surprised when it’s time to graduate.
 HOW TO MANAGE STUDENT LOAN DEBT

 ESTIMATED LOAN PAYMENTS OVER 10 YEARS